Clobazam use while Breastfeeding

 Summary of Use during Lactation

 Limited information indicates that maternal doses of clobazam up to 30 mg daily produce low levels in milk.
 Short-term use would not be expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.
-During long-term administration, monitor the infant for possible sedation and poor sucking.
+During long-term administration, Monitor the infant for sedation, poor feeding and poor weight gain.[1,2]

 Clobazam has a half-life of 36 to 42 hours and is metabolized to N-desmethylclobazam, which has about 20% of the activity of clobazam and a half-life of 71 to 82 hours.